-Children with hearing loss can have better communication, language and learning skills by the time they start school when they get:
+Children with hearing loss can have better communication, language and learning skills by the time they start school when:

-- their hearing is assessed early in life
+- their hearing loss is diagnosed early in life

 Hearing test results are displayed on a graph called an audiogram.
 The results show what your child can hear and help the audiologist decide whether your child needs amplification.